 Though much of the initial work has been driven by the soy checkoff and university weed scientists, the intent is, and always has been, for many partners to use the Take Action education platform.

-In 2016, Take Action expanded to help farmers address other types of resistance, including fungicide and insecticide resistance.
+In 2016, Take Action expanded to help farmers address other types of resistance, including fungicide and insect resistance.

 A focused, industry-wide effort using common language can increase the frequency and reception of the message.
 We have great strides to make in changing farmers’ behavior, and working together can make a stronger impact.

-Technical editing for the site content was led by Bill Johnson, Purdue University, in partnership with other universities in the soybean-growing areas of the United States.
-Take Action is supported by BASF, Bayer, DuPont Pioneer, Dow, FMC, Monsanto, Syngenta and Valent, along with cotton, corn, sorghum, soy and wheat commodity organizations and the Weed Science Society of America.
-The United Soybean Board neither recommends nor discourages the implementation of any advice contained herein, and is not liable for the use or misuse of the information provided.
+Take Action is supported by BASF, Bayer, Corteva, Pioneer, FMC, Syngenta and Valent, along with cotton, corn, sorghum, soy and wheat commodity organizations, the United States Herbicide Resistance Action Committee, United States Fungicide Resistance Action Committee, United States Insecticide Resistance Action Committee and the Weed Science Society of America.
+The United Soybean Board neither recommends nor discourages the implementation of any advice contained herein and is not liable for the use or misuse of the information provided.